mantidproject/mantid/docs/source/interfaces/CrystalFieldPythonInterface.rst

 The names of the peak parameters both in ties and constraints must include the index of the peak to which they belong.
 Here we follow the naming convention of the :ref:`func-CompositeFunction`: f<n>.<name>, where <n> stands for an integer index staring at 0 and <name>
 is the name of the parameter.
 For example, `f1.Sigma`, `f3.FWHM`.
-Because names now contain the period symmbol '.' keyword arguments cannot be used.
+Because names now contain the period symbol '.' keyword arguments cannot be used.
 Instead we must pass strings containing ties::

     cf.peaks.ties('f2.FWHM=2*f1.FWHM', 'f3.FWHM=2*f2.FWHM')